-Trump nominates ex-Fed economist Liang for Fed board seat: officials
+Trump intends to nominate ex-Fed economist Liang for Fed board seat: White House

-WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday nominated former Federal Reserve economist Nellie Liang to the U.S. central bank’s board of governors, two White House officials said.
+WASHINGTON (Reuters) - U.S. President Donald Trump intends to nominate former Federal Reserve economist Nellie Liang to the U.S. central bank’s board of governors, the White House said on Wednesday.

+Earlier, two White House officials speaking on condition of anonymity told Reuters that Liang has a strong background on financial and monetary stability, including crisis response, and is considered a good fit for the Fed board.

 Liang established the Fed’s Division of Financial Stability in 2010.
 She joined the Brookings Institution in 2017.